 I have given up trying to reach an agreement for a lease extension in Loughton.
 Can this matter be resolved via the Leasehold Valuation Tribunal?

-in cases where there is a absentee landlord or if there is dispute about what the lease extension should cost, under the relevant legislation it is possible to make an application to the First-tier Tribunal (Property Chamber) to arrive at the premium.
+if there is a absentee landlord or where there is disagreement about what the lease extension should cost, under the relevant statutes you can apply to the LVT to calculate the premium.

-An example of a Freehold Enfranchisement case for a Loughton flat is 201 & 201a St. Barnabas Road in October 2013.
+An example of a Freehold Enfranchisement decision for a Loughton premises is 201 & 201a St. Barnabas Road in October 2013.
 The Tribunal decided that the price to be paid by the Applicants for the freehold interest is £20,071.
-This case related to 2 flats.
-The remaining number of years on the lease was 69.26 years.
+This case was in relation to 2 flats.
+The unexpired lease term was 69.26 years.